Migrate to Containers architecture

 The processing cluster can be an existing cluster or a separately configured cluster for migration activities (recommended).
 The processing cluster is where the Migrate to Containers components are installed.
 After containers are generated and no further migrations are needed, you can delete the processing cluster or uninstall the Migrate to Containers setup.

-VMware VMs targeted to be deployed as containers on-premises require an Anthos clusters on VMware.
+VMware VMs targeted to be deployed as containers on-premises require an Anthos on bare metal.

 Control -- The migration CRD, CLI utility (